obrunet/Spark_Computation_of_Connected_Component_in_Graphs/README.md

 | web-BerkStan      | N/A (**)  | N/A (**)   | N/A (**)	|

 (*) lasts too long: result not recorded
-(**) the web-BerkStan is finally a single connected component with too many vertices with regard to the number of edges (unfortunately this couldn't be guessed before the end of the computation!): it causes `out of memory` errors occuring in executors for the GCP Dataproc and `no space left on the device` problems for the driver of the LAMSADE cluster.
+(**) the web-BerkStan is finally a single connected component with too many edges with regard to the number of vertices (unfortunately this couldn't be guessed before the end of the computation!): it causes `out of memory` errors occuring in executors for the GCP Dataproc and `no space left on the device` problems for the driver of the LAMSADE cluster.

 __Comments about this experimental analysis__
 - Even if RDDs operate at a lower level - our first intuition was that computation with RDDs will take less time - this is not always true.
 In the table above there are few cases where using DFs lead to faster results.
 - The Databricks community edition use a single VM, while the Google Cloud involve 2 worker nodes and the LAMSADE cluster 9 slaves: we can clearly see that with more nodes, the computation takes less time (whether with RDDs or DFs).
 The parallelism of operations such as map, filter or reduce... significantly improves performances.
 - One can notice that if you run the same script twice in the same conditions i.e on the same dataset with the same cluster, you can get slightly different results: this can be a consequence of
     - shared ressources for the LAMSADE cluster
-    - we could assume the way partitions are dispatched can have an impact: if the same connected component is computed on several nodes because each slave is dealing with different edges (of the same component), it will take more time than after a shuffle.
+    - we could assume the way partitions are dispatched can have an impact: if the same connected component is computed on several nodes because each slave is dealing with different vertices (of the same component), it will take more time than after a shuffle.
 So graph with very few connected components might be affected (see the web-BerkStan dataset)

 __Strenghts and weaknesses of the algorithm__